Powerspace/akka-streams-utils/README.md

 Every 1000 items or 2 seconds (if less than 1000 items), the consumer will be _acked_.

-It has to respect a given interface `AckConsumableStorage` defined as:
+The consumer has to respect a given interface `AckConsumableStorage` defined as:

 ```scala
 trait AckConsumableStorage[T] extends EventsStorage[T] with ConsumableStorage[T] with AckableStorage[T]